ShiftNrg/ShiftNrg-Community-Info/README.md

 ### Monitoring, managing, and recovery tools by community members.
 If you run a node, you'll want some of these tools.

-Delegate mx has [Multiple tools](https://github.com/MxShift) available to help node operators manage their nodes.
+Delegate mx has [multiple tools](https://github.com/MxShift) available to help node operators manage their nodes.
 This collection is very useful for delegates in the event of a chain or node issue.

 Delegate mrgr also has [tools](https://github.com/mrgrshift) for node management.
 Some are updated/forked in Mxshift's repo above.